The True Transmission

 It was July 2010.
 We had a meeting and decided YES!

-New music is something you seem to have set your sights on fairly early on?
+New music is something you seem to have set your sights on fairly early on, picking up from previous interviews since the live reunion?

 That’s correct, I discussed it with Midge and Chris as early as May 2009.
 They were not very interested then.
 We all got more serious about it while doing the 2010 Return To Eden Part 2 tour and in Sweden for the festivals, we spent the travelling time discussing how we would go about it.
 I have a great memory of Chris driving me and Warren all the way across Sweden to Varberg.
 We talked a lot.
 Beautiful country, especially in August.
 We usually went there in winter.